 All religious backgrounds are welcome.
 No formal religious education is required prior to joining RCIA.

 As Catholics, we confess ONE BAPTISM for the forgiveness of sins.
 So generally, a person would not be “re-baptized”.
 Most Christian baptisms done with water and the Trinitarian formula are considered valid in the Catholic Church.
 Therefore, those candidates would make a Profession of Faith in order to become a Catholic.
 A copy of the Baptismal certificate is required.

-The RCIA process, coordinated by a team of parishioners, involves participants in weekly sessions held on Monday evenings.
+The RCIA process, coordinated by a team of parishioners, involves participants in weekly sessions held on Wednesday evenings.
 The format includes praying, reading from texts and listening to presentations, the questioning and sharing of information – especially material from the Bible and from Catholic tradition and teaching.
 There are various experiences in class and in church, at Mass.

-What if I’m not sure I want to become Catholic?
 For any decision in life, it’s best to be informed about the choices available.
 What better way than to be part of a group discussing aspects of Catholicism?
 There is never any pressure to join the Catholic Church at RCIA – only the learning, and to some extent, the living of it.

-Always remember: The RCIA process is a walk in faith
+Always remember: The RCIA process is a walk in faith.